ufal/npfl129/exam/questions.md

 - Describe how is a random forest trained (including bagging and random subset of features) and how is prediction performed for regression and classification.
 [10]

+#### Questions@:, Lecture 10 Questions
+- Write down the loss function which we optimize in gradient boosting decision tree during the construction of $t^\mathrm{th}$ tree.
+Then define $g_i$ and $h_i$ and show the value $w_\mathcal{T}$ of optimal prediction in node
+  $\mathcal{T}$.
+[10]

+- Write down the loss function which we optimize in gradient boosting decision tree during the construction of $t^\mathrm{th}$ tree.
+Then define $g_i$ and $h_i$ and the criterion used during node splitting.
+[10]

+- How is the learning rate used during training and prediction of a gradient boosting decision tree?
+[5]

+- For a $K$-class classification, describe how to perform prediction with a gradient boosting decision tree trained for $T$ timestamps (how the individual trees perform prediction and how are the $K \cdot T$ trees combined to produce the predicted categorical distribution).
+[5]

+- Considering a $K$-class classification, describe which individual trees (and in which order) are created during gradient boosted decision tree training, and what per-example loss is used for training every one of them (expressed using predictions of the already trained trees).
+You do not need to describe the training process of the individual trees themselves.
+[10]